arthexis/qaczar/root/Blueprints/Utilities/Task-Automation/Screenshot.md

-Use Python to take a screenshot of the active window.
+Take a screenshot of the active window.

 ```python
 import pyautogui